formkit/docs-content/essentials/inputs.md

 ## Debouncing

-FormKit inputs all support debouncing as a first-class feature.
-While the value of an input changes on every keystroke (technically the `input` event) this newly updated value is only set internally — validation rules, groups, lists, forms, and (most) plugins are not yet “aware” a change has been made.
+For performance, all FormKit inputs support debouncing as a first-class feature.
+While the value of an input changes on every keystroke (technically the `input` event), this newly updated value is only set internally — validation rules, groups, lists, forms, and (most) plugins are not yet “aware” a change has been made.

 Internally, FormKit debounces the `input` event.
 When the debounce has "settled", the new value is “committed” and the rest of the application is notified via the [input node’s `commit` event](/advanced/core#events).
 The default debounce delay is 20 milliseconds and can be adjusted with the `delay` prop or config option.